LonamiWebs/Telethon/readthedocs/extra/basic/installation.rst

         $ cd Telethon/
         # pip install -Ue .

 If you don't have root access, simply pass the ``--user`` flag to the pip command.
+If you want to install a specific branch, append ``@branch`` to the end of the first install command.

 Manual Installation